-The next section includes a detailed description of each mode of operation.
-In each case, a $\pm 2V$ triangle waveform is used as the ATRIG input source.
+The following is a detailed description of each mode of operation.
+In each case a $\pm 2V$ triangle waveform is used as the ATRIG input source.
 The THRESH_HI is set to 1.0V and the THRESH_LO signal is set to -1.0V.